elchic00/CS235/Art-of-the-cart/README.md

 # Art-of-the-cart
-Project for using template classes, inheritance, polymorphism, and pure virtual functions (abstract class)
+Project to learn to use template classes, inheritance, polymorphism, and pure virtual functions (abstract class)